Economic Activities in Malaysia: Primary, Secondary, Tertiary, and Quaternary

 The military is a key example of various economic activities in a country.
 In the primary sector, resources are extracted for military use, such as metals and fuels.
 The secondary sector involves the manufacturing of military equipment, like vehicles and weapons.
 The tertiary sector includes services provided by the military, such as logistics and training.
 The quaternary sector focuses on military research and development, while the quinary sector deals with high-level military decision-making and strategy.

-In Malaysia, the most recent annual military expenditure is 3,899.1 million US dollars, which is about 0.96% of the country’s GDP.
+As of 2024, Malaysia’s annual military expenditure is approximately 4.38 billion US dollars, which is about 1.0% of the country’s GDP.
 The active military force consists of 113,000 personnel, resulting in approximately 13.6 active military members for every 1,000 people in the population.

 Biggest company in Malaysia

 Which is the biggest company in Malaysia?
-The largest company is the National Bank of Malawi, with a market value of approximately 0.64 billion USD.
-It operates in the banking industry, which is part of the tertiary economic sector.
-The bank was founded in 1995.
+The largest company is Petronas (Petroliam Nasional Berhad), the state-owned oil and gas corporation, which reported revenue of approximately RM320 billion in 2024.
+It operates in the oil and gas industry, part of the secondary economic sector, and was founded in 1974.

 International Trade of Malaysia